getgauge/test-data-spike/README.md

 ![Save Partition](images/save_partition.png)

-* Write the spec and use `@` symbol to get autocomplete for entities in params.
+* Write the spec and use `@` symbol to get autocomplete for test elements in params.

 ![Autocomplete](images/autocomplete.png)

-* Autocomplete will add the entire entity definition from entities file.
+* Autocomplete will add the entire test element definition from sample/partition file.
 User can remove/customize the partitions based on use-case.

 ![After Autocomplete](images/after_autocomplete.png)